2:25-cv-00965

 Key Claims at a Glance

-- The complaint asserts infringement of at least independent claim 1 (Compl. ¶60, 63).
+- The complaint asserts at least independent Claim 1.
+(Compl. ¶63).

-- The server is configured to receive and buffer messages from network elements.
+- The server includes a transport services stack to receive and process messages from network elements.

-- The server includes logic to determine when one of a "plurality of message delivery triggers" has occurred for the device.
+- The server includes logic to determine when one of a plurality of message delivery triggers has occurred for a given device.

-- Upon a trigger occurring, the server supplies the buffered message content to be delivered over the secure link.
+- Upon determining a trigger has occurred, the server supplies the buffered content to the transport services stack for delivery to the device link agent.

 - The complaint does not explicitly reserve the right to assert dependent claims.